 Check out our recommended SUVs for towing.

 The simple answer here is the SEAT Taracco.
-The big SEAT has a starting price tag of just over £31,000, but comes with seven seats as standard.
-That makes it better value even than the Skoda Kodiaq, which costs from just over £33,000, but charges you extra for seven seats.
+The big SEAT has a starting price tag of just £33,415, but comes with seven seats as standard.
+That makes it better value even than the Skoda Kodiaq, which costs from just over £34,760, but charges you extra for seven seats.
 The SEAT and Skoda are, of course, mechanically identical under the skin.
 The Dacia Jogger is also worth a mention here — seven seats and a massive boot for under £20,000.
 But it’s actually quite a compact vehicle so you may feel it doesn’t count as a large SUV.

 Check out our pick of the best electric SUVs.